Our governance structure

 Conflict of interest

 CiFAR takes conflict of interest seriously.
-Each board member is required to submit a declaration of interests and to declare any interest they have in a decision, before the decision is made.
-Board members declaring an interest in a decision are not permitted to participate in that decision.
+The chair of the board is required to submit an annual declaration of interests and staff, board members, advisory board members, volunteers and consultants are required to declare any interest they have in a decision, before the decision is made and may be excluded from the decision making process.

 Should you know of or suspect that an interest has affected a decision made by CiFAR.
 Please contact our member for our member responsible for accountability, Marie Terracol: accountability(at)cifar.eu